Our mission: supporting and initiating US grown and organic elderberries for our awesome elderberry products, the environment, and your health!

-Up until this point, friends and family have been enjoying small batch production elderberry products along with a few organic type groceries and boutique herb shops.
+We started at Farmer's Markets in 2015 and have expanded to selling at Integrative Clinics, Organic Groceries and direct here online.
 The proceeds have gone into annual wild elderberry plantings, classes on DIY elderberry syrup production, planting classes, and starting native, edible, medicinal elderberry orchards along the west coast.

 As the business grows, we are seeking out new places to plant elderberries and new agricultural sources of elderberries.
 (If you’re interested in growing elderberries, [REACH OUT])